PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 # Intro to Simplified Voxel Systems in Unity
 An open source introductory course on making a simple voxel engine in Unity.
 The goal is to use the least amount of code to achieve a simple voxel system that still achieves high performance.
 Join our Discord for announcements when we release new lectures! https://discord.gg/Gp7YEUkVHC

-# Making fun tutorials for this course
+# Tutorials after a lecture to test out what you learned!
-Instead of Excercises we use community made tutorials for each lecture.
-This is way funner, and makes learning feel less like a chore.
-Feel free to make tutuorials of experiments that you tried once you finished a lecture!
-Also no nowledge outside of the lectures should be assumed.
+Instead of Excercises we use community made tutorials for each lecture in place of having Exercises.
+No nowledge outside of the Tutorial for that lecture should be assumed.

 # Pre-requisites
 You must already be familar with coding and using Unity for simple games.